hetymcnamara/McNamara_Hety_Snowbunny_Capstone/README.md

 ### 2. API

-Next I created a data file to supply more information to the Ski and resort coniditons API I used from RapidAPI.
+Next I created a data file to filter and supply more information to the Ski and resort coniditons API I used from RapidAPI.

 ### 3. Back-end